mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 Given Google's incentives for from-scratch rewrites, it probably isn't surprising that Google does a lot of from scratch rewrites.

-Some variation on the following happened to me several times at Google.

-I received an email like this one:
+Every few months, you'll receive an email like this:

 >Good news!
 We're shutting down CruftyLogs so that all of its clients can move to ShinyLogs.
 >
-> You'll be much happier on ShinySystem!
-It does 80% of what CruftySystem does, but *better*.
+> You'll be much happier on ShinyLogs!
+It does 80% of what CruftyLogs does, but *better*.

+You're instantly responsible for migrating your team to ShinyLogs because eight months ago, you fixed a typo in a comment near the CrufyLogs call, making you the de facto team expert on CruftyLogs.

+Okay, that's not so bad
 Unfortunately, while CruftyLogs automatically generated graphs of the number of errors logged each day, ShinyLogs doesn't support this.
 But my team *needs* this feature because all the directors love these graphs.
 So I

 And because nobody has been incentivized to fix bugs or write documentation, you run into a litany of issues just trying to use a new tool for its exact purpose.